Image created by ChatGPT

 Course Format

-The 6-week course will include live weekly webinars, supplemental reading materials, and advance access to the AI, Human Rights, and Education curriculum.
+The 3-week course will include 2 live webinars each week, supplemental reading materials, and advance access to the AI, Human Rights, and Education curriculum.
+Live webinar schedule:

 Course Outline